oracle/fmw-kubernetes/OracleIdentityGovernance/kubernetes/create-weblogic-domain-credentials/README.md

 ```
   -u user name, must be specified.
-  -p password, must be specified.
+  -p password, must be provided using the -p argument or user will be prompted to enter a value.
   -d domainUID, optional.
-The default value is oimcluster.
+The default value is governancedomain.
 If specified, the secret will be labeled with the domainUID unless the given value is an empty string.
   -n namespace, optional.
-Use the oimcluster namespace if not specified.
+Use the oigns namespace if not specified.
   -s secretName, optional.
 If not specified, the secret name will be determined based on the domainUID value.
 ```

 This creates a `generic` secret containing the user name and password as literal values.

-You can check the secret with the `kubectl get secret` command.
+You can check the secret with the `${KUBERNETES_CLI:-kubectl} get secret` command.
 An example is shown below, including the output:

 ```
-$ kubectl -n oimcluster get secret oimcluster-weblogic-credentials -o yaml
+$ ${KUBERNETES_CLI:-kubectl} -n oigns get secret governancedomain-weblogic-credentials -o yaml
 apiVersion: v1
 data:
-  password: d2VsY29tZTE=
-  username: d2VibG9naWM=
+  username: <user name>
+  password: <password>
 kind: Secret
 metadata:
   creationTimestamp: 2018-12-12T20:25:20Z
   labels:
-    weblogic.domainName: oimcluster
+    weblogic.domainName: governancedomain
-    weblogic.domainUID: oimcluster
+    weblogic.domainUID: governancedomain
-  name: oimcluster-weblogic-credentials
+  name: governancedomain-weblogic-credentials
-  namespace: oimcluster
+  namespace: oigns
   resourceVersion: "5680"
-  selfLink: /api/v1/namespaces/oimcluster/secrets/oimcluster-weblogic-credentials
+  selfLink: /api/v1/namespaces/oigns/secrets/governancedomain-weblogic-credentials
   uid: 0c2b3510-fe4c-11e8-994d-00001700101d
 type: Opaque

 ```
+where `<user name>` and `<password>` are to be replaced with their actual values.